StreetScout

 Where is Violet Town?

-Violet Town is a suburb of Victoria, Australia.
+Violet Town is a suburb of Victoria, Australia, in the Strathbogie local government area.

 What is the population of Violet Town?